daniellevb00/scraping-dutch-housing-market/README.md

 Lastly, several measures in number of inhabitants have been split off.
 Firstly, the number of inhabitants.
 Secondly, the percentual number of inhabitant growth over the past year if applicable.
 And thirdly, if the population growth is not applicable, a percentual number of inhabitant decline is included.

-Within the jupyter script, all the above-mentioned variables have been included into one table.
+The paragraphs above simply clarify what the all variables entail, which ones belong together, and why they are important to include in our dataset.
+However, within the jupyter script, all the above-mentioned variables have been included into one table.
 We chose to display everything together to make all the information quickly accessible.
-TO BE CONINUED!!!!
+We think it is no problem to consider all the variables into code like we do now because of the following reason.
+[Huizenzoeker.nl](https://www.huizenzoeker.nl/) updates its content each month automatically.
+The structure and the urls stay exactly the same, yet, the statistical numbers change per month.
+We designed our code in a way that it captures every number that is present at the moment, regardless of whether we run it in September versus October for example.

 #### 2.9 Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g. websites, tweets, other datasets)?
 If it links to or relies on external resources:
 #### a) are there guarantees that they will exist and remain constant over time;